Let’s talk Wizarding World baby names.

 Others, though, like brothers Colin and Dennis Creevey, remind us that a great many conventional names make their way into the world thanks to new arrivals.

 The stories now span two continents and nearly a century of history.
 (The first Fantastic Beasts movie takes place in 1926.
 Harry starts Hogwarts in 1991.
-That puts the 19 years later epilogue, when we first meet Harry’s kids, in 2017.
-And a few years after that, we have the events of The Cursed Child.
+The final book ends 19 years later with an epilogue, when we first meet Harry’s kids, in 2017.
+And a few years after that, we have the events of The Cursed Child, the book and Broadway play.

-And yet, it’s not possible to glean much about trends in Wizarding World baby names.
+It’s not possible to glean much about trends in Wizarding World baby names.
 Bill and Fleur name their firstborn Victoire, honoring mom’s French heritage, as well as the events of the Battle of Hogwarts.
-But most of the other names would be at home at any point in the world we know, from Theseus Scamander – we met him in the most recent Fantastic Beasts movie – to Scorpius Malfoy, from The Cursed Child.
+But most of the other names would be at home at any point in the world we know, from Theseus Scamander – we met him in the Fantastic Beasts movies – to Scorpius Malfoy, from The Cursed Child.

 Which makes it easier, I think to find your Wizarding World name!
 See below – and please tell us how to properly address you should we meet in Hogsmeade!